Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction that occurred on Friday, April 16th.
-The stock was sold at an average price of $76.55, for a total value of $1,531,000.00.
-Following the transaction, the chairman now directly owns 8,103,711 shares of the company’s stock, valued at $620,339,077.05.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction dated Wednesday, April 21st.
+The stock was sold at an average price of $75.07, for a total transaction of $1,501,400.00.
+Following the transaction, the chairman now owns 8,027,211 shares in the company, valued at $602,602,729.77.
+The sale was disclosed in a filing with the SEC, which is available through this link.

 Thomas Peterffy also recently made the following trade(s):